seqan/seqan/manual/attic/Tutorial/IndicesOld.rst

 Indices
 -------

-A substring index is a datatype which allows to seek efficiently for all occurrences of a pattern in a string or a set of strings.
+A substring index is a datatype which allows one to seek efficiently for all occurrences of a pattern in a string or a set of strings.
 Substring indices are very efficient for the exact string matching problem, i.e. finding all exact occurrences of a pattern in a text or a text